-The cost of insuring your young or teen driver can be an eye-opening experience, with rates running as high as twice the amount paid for an older driver, and sometimes higher.
+The cost of insuring your young or teen driver can be an eye-opening experience, with rates running as high as twice the amount paid for an older driver and sometimes higher.

 Auto insurance rates are determined by the probability of a loss based on rating factors.

-As many as 2,500 different factors may be used in determining an auto insurance rate quote, but they all lead to two primary loss statistics that drive the cost: the average frequency of loss and average severity of loss.
+As many as 2,500 different factors may be used in determining an auto insurance rate quote, but they all lead to two primary loss statistics that drive the cost: the average frequency of loss and the average severity of the loss.

 A loss is a claim.

 Less experienced drivers, on average, have more accidents.
-There is greater risk of a loss for the insurer.
+There is a greater risk of a loss for the insurer.
 That’s the simple answer.
 Less experienced drivers also, on average, have more expensive accidents than more experienced drivers.

 Some major auto insurers won’t write a new auto insurance policy for a driver, regardless of age, if that driver has less than 3 years of driving experience.
 While age is a rating factor, the amount of driving experience weighs on the insurance rate as well.